CleanGlyph/Sveltekit-GraphQL-Auth/README.md

 ## Developing

-**NOTE: Known issue  when there are GraphQL errors the module that catches them in rollup.js dev is ignored so the error returned is 'module missing' or equvielents.(Or I assume thats what origin of the issue is, so combination of build/preview and dev are needed to debug GraphQL issues.)**

-Otherwise use the following to open it in hot reload dev mode:
+Use the following to open it in hot reload:
 ```bash
 npm run dev